HQInterview/BI-developer/README.md

 Please prepare a single API endpoint in whatever language you choose (Nodejs, PHP, Ruby, Python, ...).
 Pick a language you're most familiar with or the one you'd like to experiment with - in any case get ready for some follow-up questions.

-The endpoint should expose some of the data from the newly created table based on the request parameters.
-It should return a JSON response with the best (lowest) price matching the criteria.
+The endpoint should expose some of the data from the newly created table `valid_offers` based on the request parameters.
+It should return a JSON response with the best deal (discount) for the hotel/checkin/checkout parameters.
+In other words - this API endpoint should return the offer with the best discount.

-For the purpose of this assignment **you don't need to take care of the currency exchange** - some prices will be in Thai Bath, some in USD... just return the lowest amount.

 Endpoint URL:

-* /offer
+* /offer/best-deal

 Request parameters: